b.1996, Japan

 You get the tools you need, like a grabber and trash bags, for free.

-It took 3 weeks to receieve them.
+It takes 3 weeks to receieve them.
 It might be easier to buy on amazon.

 Tools Reference